<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 • Accommodation: West hotel or similar (https://canthowesthotel.vn/)</h4>

 <p>Riding pillion with our drivers to escape from Saigon to the off-road, we delve deep into the Ben Tre province of southern Vietnam and explore the Mekong delta.
-Driving back roads mostly through villages away from the tourist track and discover the real life of people living along this magic river.
-We take quiet laneways and dirt paths weaving in and out of villages and fields waving to kids whizzing by on their way to school, saying &#8220;Xin Chao&#8221; (hello) to women pedaling gracefully in their traditional &#8220;ao dai&#8221; dresses, and hopping onto small ferries to cross the tributaries alongside elderly vendors carrying groceries on their bikes.</p>
+Driving back roads mostly through villages away from the tourist track and discovering the real life of people living along this magic river.
+We take quiet laneways and dirt paths, weaving in and out of villages and fields, waving to kids whizzing by on their way to school, saying &#8220;Xin Chao&#8221; (hello) to women pedaling gracefully in their traditional &#8220;ao dai&#8221; dresses, and hopping onto small ferries to cross the tributaries alongside elderly vendors carrying groceries on their bikes.</p>

-<p>Later we board our private boat and cruise past some interesting places such as old-style brick kiln before stopping at a coconut processing workshop where you learn step by step how the locals waste nothing from the coconut tree in making a variety of products, handicrafts, and candy.
-Transferring to bicycle we cycle along trails under the green canopy of coconut plantation before stopping for a pleasant lunch of local specialties, including delicious &#8220;Elephant Ear fish&#8221;.
+<p>Later, we board our private boat and cruise past some interesting places, such as old-style brick kilns, before stopping at a coconut processing workshop where you learn step by step how the locals waste nothing from the coconut tree in making a variety of products, handicrafts, and candy.
+Transferring to a bicycle, we cycle along trails under the green canopy of the coconut plantation before stopping for a pleasant lunch of local specialties, including delicious &#8220;Elephant Ear fish&#8221;.
 After lunch, we will row a sampan along the tree-lined canals to get a closer look at life.</p>

 <h4><b>Day 2:</b><br />